Levi-M-Code/Levi-M-Code/README.md

 # Hi, I'm Levi 👋

-Former Amazon L7 Senior Operations Leader passionate about building software, AI agents, and intelligent systems that improve how organizations operate.
+Former Amazon L7 Senior Operations Leader passionate about problem solving and building.
+Currently learning to build intelligent systems that improve how organizations operate.
 I'm combining 10+ years of operational leadership with postgraduate studies in Data Science and AI to bridge executive decision-making with modern software, automation, and machine learning.

 ---